IDMNYU/IdeationPrototypingFA19_McDermott/week14.md

 #### / PRESENT/

 * Constant Output/Input final presentation.
 Give us an overview of what you accomplished this semester.
 * If you are printing work for the showcase, also be prepared to show a draft of your poster.
+* Video experiments from before the break

 #### / LECTURE/